mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

 ### Download errors

 If there are errors in the matched records, a message indicating the filename, number of entries, number of records matched, and number of errors displays in a two-column table in the **Errors** section.
+An **error** indicates that the bulk edit record update was prevented.
+See [Bulk Edit Errors and Warnings](https://folio-org.atlassian.net/wiki/x/soep) for more information.

 - **Record identifier.** The record identifier for the records that produced the error.
 - **Reason for error.** The reason why the error was produced.